3DExtended/RPGTableHelper/README.md

 ## 🎲 Overview

 **RPG Table Helper** is a Flutter-powered application with an ASP.NET backend designed to assist Dungeon Masters (DMs) and players in managing their tabletop RPG campaigns, characters, and notes.
 This tool is tailored for games like *Dungeons & Dragons*, *Daggerheart*, and similar physical RPGs to streamline gameplay, remove the need for paper, and provide real-time synchronization.
+This app focuses on tablets but does work on smartphones as well.

 ---